baluhiramanpatil/PROJECTS/README.md

 # Projects
-This repository is about my learning of Data Science.
-It contains projects which I have done.
+This repository is all about my project work.